Meet the Author

 Paul utilized his legal background to open up a Private Investigation Agency that assists law enforcement and entertainment companies with high profile matters.
 Shari began working for Textron Systems as part of the Space Shuttle Program Team.
-Their son Barry was born, followed by twins, Adam and Stephanie in 1980.
+Their son Barry was born, followed by twins, Adam and Stephanie.

-During that time, she met Cantor Marcelo Gindlin, a Composer, Singer and creator of several children's CD's.
+During that time when Shari first moved to Malibu, she met Cantor Marcelo Gindlin, a Composer, Singer and creator of several children's CD's.
 They teamed up on a new book and CD of songs, Alfie's Bark Mitzvah, about a puppy with a giving soul who celebrates his important day with family and friends.
-Shari and Cantor Marcelo are enjoying the continued success of this book.
-They are at work on a new book for children, The Chanu-Cat.
+Shari and Cantor Marcelo are enjoying the continued success of this book, and have also published another book, The Chanu-Cat.

-To date, Shari has published fourteen successful books and continues to write articles for magazines.
-Her articles and feature stories have appeared in several magazines such as Family Circle, Woman's World, Woman's Day and Connect for Kids Online.
+To date, Shari has published fifteen successful books and continues to write articles for magazines.
+Her feature stories have appeared in several magazines such as Family Circle, Woman's World, Woman's Day and Connect for Kids Online.
 Her story "Patches of Time" was published in Na'Amat Magazine and her children's tale, "Cantor, Can You Hear Me?" appeared in Shofar Magazine.